-The World Bank Group (WBG) is working in partnership with governments and organizations worldwide to support innovative projects, timely research and knowledge sharing activities about the effective and appropriate use of ICTs in education systems to strengthen learning and contribute to poverty reduction around the world.
-Support for ICTs in education includes assistance for equipment and facilities; policy development; teacher training and support; capacity building; educational content; distance learning; digital literacy and skills development; monitoring and evaluation; and research and development (R&D) activities.
+The WBG works in partnership with governments and organizations worldwide to support innovative projects, timely research, and knowledge sharing activities about the effective and appropriate use of information and communication technologies (ICTs) in education systems -- "EdTech" -- to strengthen learning and contribute to poverty reduction around the world, as part of its larger work related to education.

 The World Bank estimated the levels of “Learning Poverty” across the globe by measuring the number of 10-year old children who cannot read and understand a simple story by the end of primary school.
 In low- and middle-income countries “learning poverty” stands at 53%, while for the poorest countries, this is 80% on average.
 With the spread of the Coronavirus disease (COVID-19), 180+ countries mandated temporary school closures, leaving ~1.6 billion children and youth out of school at its height and affecting approximately 85% of children world-wide.
 While most countries are working towards re-opening schools, there are still intermittent closures and use of hybrid learning.

 Technology played and continues to play an essential role to deliver education to the students outside of school.
 Commendably, all countries were able to deploy remote learning technologies using a combination of TV, Radio, Online and Mobile Platforms.
 However, many children in low income countries did not participate in remote learning with about a third of low income countries reporting that 50% of children had not been reached in a joint UNESCO-UNICEF-World Bank survey.
 The pandemic has also led to significant losses in learning.
 School closures and limited access to remote learning means that Learning Poverty is likely to worsen from 53% to 63% especially in low-income countries if no remediation interventions are taken.